storj-archived/sips/sip-hdnodeid.md

     "address": "10.0.0.2",
     "port": 1337,
     "nodeID": "89cc3ddb4209c6e7e301c10c0257adf4fd85f253",
-    "hdNodeKey": "xpub...",
+    "hdKey": "xpub...",
-    "hdNodeIndex": 12,
+    "hdIndex": 12,
     "protocol": "0.7.2"
   }
 }
 ```

-The `hdNodeKey` is the extended public key derived from `m / 3000' / group_index'` and uses the same serialization format described in BIP32, and as recommended in BIP43, a base58 encoded string. *(Question: Should we use base64 or hex encoding instead?)*
+The `hdKey` is the extended public key derived from `m / 3000' / group_index'` and uses the same serialization format described in BIP32, and as recommended in BIP43, a base58 encoded string.

-If the `hdNodeKey` is present, nodes must validate that a message is signed by the key derived from the `hdNodeKey` at the index `hdNodeIndex`, and that hash160 *(sha256 and ripemd160)* of that derived public key matches the `nodeID`.
+If the `hdKey` is present, nodes must validate that a message is signed by the key derived from the `hdKey` at the index `hdIndex`, and that hash160 *(sha256 and ripemd160)* of that derived public key matches the `nodeID`.

 ### Contracts

 Two new fields are added to a contract `renter_hd_key` and `renter_hd_index`.
 The serialization will be identical to the serialization for the contacts.
 The `renter_id` in this case will be the sha256 and then ripemd hash of the serialized public key of `renter_hd_key`.

-A contract with a `renter_hd_key` can be authenticated for any contact that has a matching `hdNodeKey` and with any `hdNodeIndex`.
+A contract with a `renter_hd_key` can be authenticated for any contact that has a matching `hdKey` and with any `hdIndex`.
 The contract itself must be signed by the corresponding `renter_hd_key` and `renter_hd_index`.

 Backwards Compatibility
 ----------------------